-Thousands of Belarusian researchers have been working currently all over the world.
+Upon experts’ estimations, 4-5 thousands of Belarusian researchers have been working currently all over the world.
 Most of researchers – expatriates have reached deserved positions in universities and research centers in industrialized countries.
 No doubts, many of them are interested in developing cooperation with their colleagues from Belarus.
-Some of them do cooperate already in different ways — joint projects and publications, participation in conferences, delivering lectures, etc. For the rest, the interest is just of a potential character.
+Some of them do interact already in different ways — joint projects and publications, participation in conferences, delivering lectures, etc. For the rest, the interest is just of a potential character.

-Our overall goal is to promote establishing and enlarging of scientific and information interconnections between researchers – compatriots working abroad and Belarus research community.
-The National Program of Demographic Security of the Republic of Belarus for 2011-2015 and the Action plan on external migration in favor of Belarus adopted by the Decree of the President of Belarus of 11 August 2011 ¹ 357 do prove that addressing the diaspora is both timely and urgent.
+Our overall goal is to promote establishing and enlarging the scientific and information links between researchers – compatriots working abroad and the research community of Belarus.
+The State Program “People’s Health and Demographic Security of the Republic of Belarus for 2016-2020” and the Action Plan on External Migration in Favor of Belarus adopted in 2016 prove that addressing the diaspora is both timely and urgent.

-Before talking about expanding connections with diaspora, it’s necessary to identify it – to find expatriates and Belarusian experts working abroad for long time, develop an appropriate data base, clarify their position about collaboration with Belarus and invite for a dialogue.
-Identification of diaspora is one of the tasks within the project “Analyzing opportunities and developing measures and instruments for expanding international science, technology and innovation cooperation with researchers – expatriates” which is carried out in 2011-2012 by the Belarusian Institute of System Analysis and Information Support of Scientific and Technical Sphere upon the request of the State Committee for Science and Technology of Belarus.
-The research team working out the project includes experts of the Center for monitoring the migration of research and pedagogical staff, Institute of Sociology, National Academy of Sciences of Belarus.
+Before talking about expanding links with diaspora, it’s necessary to identify it – to find expatriates and Belarusian experts working abroad for long time, develop an appropriate data base, invite them for a dialogue and clarify their position about collaboration with Belarus.
+Identification of diaspora is one of the tasks within the project “Analyzing opportunities and developing measures and instruments for expanding international science, technology and innovation cooperation with researchers – expatriates” which was implemented in 2011-2012 by the Belarusian Institute of System Analysis and Information Support of Scientific and Technical Sphere upon the request of the State Committee for Science and Technology of Belarus.
+The research team worked on this project also included experts of the Center for Monitoring the Migration of Research and Pedagogical Staff hosted by the Institute of Sociology of the National Academy of Sciences of Belarus.

-We’ve started to develop a data base (in russian) on researchers – compatriots who have left Belarus forever and/or have been working abroad for a long time.
+The data base of researchers – compatriots who have left Belarus forever and/or have been working abroad for a long time is being developed since 2011 (in Russian).
+By late 2020, it includes 638 names.
 To register in the data base, the minimum information is required – name, place of work and position, country of residence, short description of scientific interests.
 We offer those who are interested to register here.
-Also, we would be grateful to the visitors for disseminating the information about the resource among partners and colleagues.
+Also, we would be grateful to the visitors for disseminating the resource among partners and colleagues.